+I am currently Director of the British School at Rome, the UK's largest international research institute.
 I came to Manchester as Serena Professor of Italian in 2006 and was Head of Department until 2010 and again from 2012 during which time Italian at Manchester headed the NSS rankings for three consecutive years.
 I was Robert Lehman Visiting Professor at the Harvard Centre for Renaissance Studies, Villa I Tatti, Florence in 2012 and in 2011 proposed the re-launch of the John Rylands Research Institute at Manchester in a working paper 'Unlocking the Rylands: Stage 2', chairing the Working Party and authoring the JRRI Business Plan which eventually secured £1.2 million over 5 years to unlock the library's world leading special collections.

 Between 1992-2006 I was Lecturer and Senior Lecturer in Italian at the University of Bristol and Lecturer in Italian at the University of Cambridge for the academic year 1991-92.
 As a graduate of History from Cambridge, I undertook my PhD. in Combined Historical Studies at the Warburg Institute, University of London under the mentorship of Michael Baxandall.
 As a postgraduate I held fellowships from the British Academy, the British School at Rome, and the Leverhulme Foundation and an Italian government award at the Scuola Normale Superiore in Pisa.